pranaybinju/maps_blog/blogs/2018/js_this.md

 ### Explicit Binding

-If you want to bind function to a different object, it can be achieved using [function.prototype.bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind)
+If you want to bind the function to a different object, it can be achieved using [function.prototype.bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind)